moullos/Mitigate/README.md

 MITIG&TE makes use of a number of slightly adapted code snippets found through research for its checks.
 I have marked those code snippets and added a link to the source in each case but please don't hesitate to [contact me](https://t.me/mitigate) if you find anything not listed.

 ## Disclaimer
-MITIG&TE is to be used only when authorized and/or for educational purposes only and its findings should not be actioned before major consideration on user impact.
+MITIG&TE is to be used only when authorized and/or for educational purposes only.
+Its findings should not be actioned before testing and consideration on user impact.

 ## To Do
 - [ ] Expand technique coverage